Astros, Red Sox look ahead in wake of sign-stealing scandal

 The Astros were fined $5 million, which is the maximum allowed under the Major League Constitution, and must forfeit their next two first- and second-round amateur draft picks.

 The investigation found that the Astros used the video feed from a center field camera to see and decode the opposing catcher’s signs.
-Players banged on a trash can to signal to batters what was coming, believing it would improve the batter’s odds of getting a hit.
+Players banged on a trash can to signal to batters what was coming, believing it would improve the batter’s chances of getting a hit.

 MLB is also looking into whether Cora installed a similar system in Boston after arriving the following year, when the Red Sox won the World Series.
 No conclusions have been reached and there is no timetable; the Astros investigation took two months.